rmeyerth/slop-site/docs/Extending/type-operations.md

 # Type Operations
 If you've read the section [Design Approach](#design-approach), you should now know how to add your own types.
-You should now be able to define a value using declared syntax and see that type reflected in its tokenized form.
-If you're unsure of how to do this, the best way to do this would be to stick a breakpoint in your IDE in the ``YourType.process(...)`` method.
+You should now be able to type a value using declared syntax and see that reflected in its tokenized form in the ``YourType.process(...)`` method.
 The next stage is to add type operations so that when you use an operator with the new type, an appropriate action occurs and a result returned.
-For example, say I want to be able to define a map type I would declare a class with the following*:
+For example, say I've defined a new map type*:
 ```java
 @NoArgsConstructor
 public class MapToken extends Token<Map<Token<?>, Token<?>>> {